 The benefits of taking antenatal classes are to help you gather knowledge about all things pregnancy, birth and caring for your newborn.
 During your maternity care you will need to make many decisions concerning yourself and your baby.
 If you are well informed about your options, you will feel more confident about making the right choices for yourself and your baby.
 This will in turn mean that you feel more empowered and able to start family life with your new baby feeling more confident.
 A woman who is empowered and engaged with her choices during this pivotal time in her life is one who will recover better and adjust to family life more easily.

 There are many antenatal classes available.
-Choose a class which suits yours and your partner’s needs, and is run by an experienced and qualified antenatal teacher.
-Online and face-to-face classes should also offer the opportunity for you to engage with other couples as well as you being able to ask questions and address your queries to the antenatal teacher to enable you to learn more.
+Choose a class which suits yours and your partner’s needs and which is run by an experienced and qualified antenatal teacher.
+Online and face-to-face classes should offer the opportunity for you to engage with other couples, ask questions and address your queries to the antenatal teacher to enable you to learn more.

 What to look for when choosing your antenatal classes

 Your antenatal classes should cover key topics surrounding preparing for labour and birth and prepare you for the realities of all types of childbirth.
 They should also cover your rights and choices in childbirth.